-Upon preparing the Company's individual and consolidated quarterly information, the transactions in foreign currency are recorded in accordance with the foreign exchange rates in effect on the date of each transaction.
-At the period end, the monetary items in foreign currency are converted at the rates in effect.
+Upon preparing the Company's individual and consolidated financial statements, the transactions in foreign currency are recorded in accordance with the foreign exchange rates in effect on the date of each transaction.
+At the end of each fiscal year, the monetary items in foreign currency are converted at the rates in effect.
 Translation adjustments on monetary items are recognized in the income for the year in which they occur.